imflash217/Lumos/README.md

 * `weakref` : Weak-refernce is a reference to an object that doesnot by itself prevent the object from **garbage collected**.
 If the last remaining reference to an object are weak-reference then the object is automatically garbage collected and the weak-references are deleted (or otherwise notified).

+* Python's `string` serve the same role as character-arrays in languages like C/C++, but they

+* Objects that are `iterable` return results one at a time, not in a physical list.

+* `List comprehension` is not the same as `for` loops because it makes new list object.

+* `List comprehensions` run much faster than equivalent `for` loop statements b'coz their iterations are performed at `C`-language speed inside the interpreter rather than with manual python code.

+* `readlines()` method loads the `file` object into a list of line strings all at once.

+* Any tool that employs the iteration protocol will automatically work on any built-in type or user-defined class that provides it.

+* Every built-in tool that scans from left-to-right across objects, uses the iteration protocol.

+* `sorted`		: sorts items in an iterable.
+It returns an actual `list` instead of an iterable (in 3.X)
+* `zip`			: combines items from iterable
+* `enumerate`	: pairs items in an iterable with their relative positions
+* `filter`		: selects items for which a function is `True`
+* `reduce`		: runs pair of items in an iterable through a function

+*